The Navy recruitment process is designed to make sure you have the qualities we need, while helping you identify the ideal role.

 - Join family and friends for the ceremony

-- Head straight to Initial Military Training as an official member of the Navy
+- Head straight to Initial Military Training as an official member of the ADF

-If you've reached this part of the application process you'll soon receive your official Navy job offer along with with your joining instructions.
+If you've reached this part of the application process you'll soon receive your official ADF job offer along with your joining instructions.

 Your Enlistment Coordinator will organise your Enlistment / Appointment Day.
-The ceremony is a very proud moment as you become an official member of the Navy, so we encourage you to invite friends and family along to watch you undertake the official oath or affirmation, to find out more about what lies ahead for you, and to say a proper goodbye.
+The ceremony is a very proud moment as you become an official member of the Australian Defence Force, so we encourage you to invite friends and family along to watch you undertake the official oath or affirmation, to find out more about what lies ahead for you, and to say a proper goodbye.

 Before the day you must ensure that: